Query Time import

 - Realtime reporting

-- AdWords cost data
+- Google Ads cost data

-In addition, you cannot use a Data Set that defines a date-based schema key (e.g., for dimensions that change over time).
+- You can't use a Data Set that defines a date-based schema key (e.g., for dimensions that change over time).